 - Cheap to compute: Relatively cheap to calculate during a user’s request.
 Also increasing the percentage for a flag, simple adds more users while existing users are unchanged which is exactly what we want

-There’s one catch: because the percentage is calculated from a fixed input (email here), all flags would select the same users at a given percentage.
+There’s one catch: because the percentage is calculated from a fixed input (email here), all feature flags would select the same users at a given percentage.
 We would ideally want different set of users to participate in different experiments.
 So, we could add a salt that it’s unique to a feature flag when calculating the hash in order to get different user sets per flag, like so,

 key = f"{flag_id}:{user_email}"

-user_hash = hashlib.sha1(key.encode("utf-8")).hexdigest()
+user_hash = hashlib.sha1(key.encode("utf-8")).hexdigest()Other Minor Improvements

 - Instead of having flag_id as the salt, you could also have different unique column, so if there’s a situation where we need same set of users for two or more flags, we could reuse the same salt so that users are grouped the same way